kernelsos/n8n-Docker-automation/README.md

 Postgres database container launches first. n8n container launches, connects to Postgres, and stores workflows/credentials.
 Data and configs are preserved across restarts using volumes.

+# Second thing you need is ollama.
+Download gpt-oss:20b model or any other open source model.

+Open a terminal in the folder in which your yml is located.
+And run this command.
+'''
+docker compose up
+'''
+This command tells Docker to start up the services within the Docker Compose file.

+Open your Docker Desktop application, and you will notice a container named n8n-docker running.